-To visualize the acoustic data, frequency spectra were calculated for all data using a time average of 5 seconds and 100 Hz frequency bins for high-frequency, 10 Hz for mid-frequency, and 1 Hz for low-frequency.
-These data, called Long-Term Spectral Averages (LTSAs), were then examined as a means to detect marine mammal and anthropogenic sounds.
+To visualize the acoustic data, frequency spectra were calculated for all data using a time average of 5 seconds.
+These data, called Long-Term Spectral Averages (LTSAs), were then examined to detect marine mammal and anthropogenic sounds.
 Data were analyzed by visually scanning LTSAs in source-specific frequency bands and, when appropriate, using automatic detection algorithms (described below).
 During visual analysis, when a sound of interest was identified in the LTSA but its origin was unclear, the waveform or spectrogram was examined to further classify the sounds to species or source.
 Signal classification was carried out by comparison to known species-specific spectral and temporal characteristics.

-Recording over a broad frequency range of 10 Hz - 100 kHz allows detection of baleen whales (mysticetes), toothed whales (odontocetes), and anthropogenic sounds.
-The presence of acoustic signals from multiple marine mammal species and anthropogenic noise was evaluated in these data.
-To document the data analysis process, we describe the major classes of marine mammal calls and anthropogenic sound in this band in the Jacksonville region, and the procedures used to detect them.
+Recording over a broad frequency range of $1-100\,\mathrm{kHz}$ allows detection of toothed whales (odontocetes) and anthropogenic sounds.
+The presence of acoustic signals from multiple marine mammal species and anthropogenic noise was evaluated in the data.
+To document the data analysis process, we describe the major classes of marine mammal calls and anthropogenic sound in this band in the HAT region, and the procedures used to detect them.
 For effective analysis, the data were divided into three frequency bands: (1) Low-frequency, 10-500 Hz, (2) Mid-frequency, 500-5,000 Hz, and (3) High-frequency, 5-100 kHz.

 Each band was analyzed for the sounds of an appropriate subset of species or sources.
 Blue, fin, Bryde's, sei, minke, and North Atlantic right whale sounds, as well as low frequency active sonar less than 500 Hz, were classified as low-frequency.
-Humpback, nearby shipping, explosions, airguns, underwater anthropogenic communications, low frequency active sonar greater than 500 Hz, and mid-frequency active sonar sounds were classified as mid-frequency.
+Humpback, nearby shipping, explosions, airguns, underwater anthropogenic communications, low frequency active sonar greater than 500

+Hz, and mid-frequency active sonar sounds were classified as mid-frequency.
 The remaining odontocete and sonar sounds were considered high-frequency.
 Analysis of low-frequency recordings required decimation by a factor of 100.
 For the analysis of the mid-frequency recordings, the data were decimated by a factor of 20.

-We summarize acoustic data collected at the JAX site between April 2016 and June 2017.
+We summarize acoustic data collected at the HAT Site A between April 2016 and January 2017.
 We discuss seasonal occurrence and relative abundance of calls for different species and anthropogenic sounds that were consistently identified in the acoustic data.